The Apple ecosystem is renowned for its reliability and elegant design .

 What to do next

-- Replace the faulty strip.
+- Replace the faulty memory module.

 - Make sure you buy RAM that is compatible with your model.